-- 1.1 Amended and Restated Articles of Association of STMicroelectronics N.V., as approved by the annual general meeting of shareholders on March 18, 2005. - 8.1 Subsidiaries of the Company (see Note 3 to the Consolidated Financial Statements). - 12.1 Certification of Carlo Bozotti, President and Chief Executive Officer of STMicroelectronics N.V., pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. - 12.2 Certification of Pasquale Pistorio, former President and Chief Executive Officer of STMicroelectronics N.V. (retirement effective March 18, 2005), pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. - 12.3 Certification of Carlo Ferro, Executive Vice President and Chief Financial Officer of STMicroelectronics N.V., pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. - 13.1 Certification of Carlo Bozotti, President and Chief Executive Officer of STMicroelectronics N.V., Pasquale Pistorio, former President and Chief Executive Officer of STMicroelectronics N.V. (retirement effective March 18, 2005) and Carlo Ferro, Executive Vice President and Chief Financial Officer of STMicroelectronics N.V., pursuant to 18 U.S.C. §1350, as adopted by Section 906 of the Sarbanes-Oxley Act of 2002. - 14(a) Consent of Independent Registered Public Accounting Firm.
+1.1 Amended and Restated Articles of Association of STMicroelectronics N.V., dated April 4, 2005, as approved by the annual general meeting of shareholders on March 18, 2005.
+8.1 Subsidiaries of the Company.
+12.1 Certification of Carlo Bozotti, President and Chief Executive Officer of STMicroelectronics N.V., pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+12.2 Certification of Carlo Ferro, Executive Vice President and Chief Financial Officer of STMicroelectronics N.V., pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+13.1 Certification of Carlo Bozotti, President and Chief Executive Officer of STMicroelectronics N.V., and Carlo Ferro, Executive Vice President and Chief Financial Officer of STMicroelectronics N.V., pursuant to 18 U.S.C. §1350, as adopted by Section 906 of the Sarbanes-Oxley Act of 2002.
+14(a) Consent of Independent Registered Public Accounting Firm.